Before you receive radiation therapy you'll have a CT scan to help direct the radiation.

 Loss of fertility (not being able to father children)

 Radiation therapy can greatly affect your fertility.
-If you’d like to father children in the future, speak to your doctor or care team about sperm banking before you have treatment.
+If you’d like to father children in the future, speak to your doctor or care team about saving (banking) your sperm before you have treatment.
 The sooner you have this conversation, the better.

 How long does